OCISRAEL/oci-foundations-lab/README.md

 4. Click **Attach**

-5. Once ready. you instance will appear in the list:
+5. Once ready. your instance will appear in the list:

     ![drawing](./SS/block_volume/5.png)